 CalPERS Executive Officers and Board Members

-More than three months after the court-ordered deadline to reunite all detained migrant children, hundreds of children remain detained in CoreCivic and GEO Group family detention facilities.
+The family separation and detention crisis is not over; the administration is still separating migrant children from their families as they cross the border, and the total number of separated children remains unknown.
 At least four companies in CalPERS' portfolio – CoreCivic, GEO Group, General Dynamics, and United Rentals - are providing the very resources the administration depends on to carry out these crimes against humanity.

 Tell CalPERS: Complicity in crimes against humanity is not an option!